wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-41.&emsp;Wholeness is the perceptual content of miracles.
+41. Wholeness is the perceptual content of miracles.
 ²They thus correct, or atone for, the faulty perception of lack.

 ::: details Expanded